City of Greenville prepares for busy week, expects a boost to local economy

 It’s events like these Beth Brotherton with the City of Greenville told us, leaves a lasting positive impact on the area.

-“While they are walking down our amazing Main Street, may see something they want to stop and buy so this is about bringing foot traffic to downtown Greenville and doing it in a safe way,” said City of Greenville Spokesperson, Beth Brotherton.
+“While they are walking down our amazing Main Street, may see something they want to stop and buy so this is about bringing foot traffic to downtown Greenville and doing it in a safe way,” City of Greenville Spokesperson Beth Brotherton said.

 She told us, they’re eager to have this stuff back in town, not only to provide entertainment but also help out local businesses.

-“Out-of-state ticket sales have been remarkable this year, this really is an opportunity for people to come checkout our amazing breweries, our local restaurants and hear some local and regional music,” Brotherton told 7 News.
+“Out-of-state ticket sales have been remarkable this year, this really is an opportunity for people to come checkout our amazing breweries, our local restaurants and hear some local and regional music,” Brotherton said.

 The opening concert for Fall for Greenville is Thursday night.
 Everything officially kicks off Friday at noon.